ajhenley/gitbook/nested_for_loops.md

 9  18  27  36  45  54  63  72  81  90
 10  20  30  40  50  60  70  80  90  100
 ```
+####Your assignment
+Create a nested loop to print the outline format as shown below.
+The outer loop would contain numbers the inner loop would contain letters

+1. XXX
+   a. xxx
+   b. xxx
+   c. xxx
+2. XXX
+   a. xxx
+   b. xxx
+   c. xxx
+3. XXX
+   a. xxx
+   b. xxx
+   c. xxx
+4. XXX
+   a. xxx
+   b. xxx
+   c. xxx
+5. XXX
+   a. xxx
+   b. xxx
+   c. xxx